13 Simple Patterns For Your Geometric Bullet Journal Pages

 In this video, there are some patterns from the list above, but there are also many new ones!

-When creating these patterns for the neater look I recommend using a ruler, and preferably a transparent one.
+When creating these patterns for a neater look I recommend using a ruler, and preferably a transparent one.

 So if you see that my patterns look wonky – that’s because I drew them by hand.